 In March 2018, the Company announced its intention to increase its investment in Infinis by £125 million to fund Infinis’s acquisition of Alkane Energy (‘Alkane’), an independent power generator from both coal mine methane (‘CMM’) and reserve power (‘Peaking’) operations and the largest generator of electricity from CMM in the UK.

-Infinis performed strongly in the year, thanks to good operating performance, higher power prices and price volatility which benefitted the power response assets in particular.
-It has faced some challenges in its Captured Mineral Methane business due to lower engine availability and reliability.
-Infinis’s cashflows are positively correlated with UK RPI inflation through the index-linked Renewables Obligations Certificate regime.
+Financial performance at Infinis was strong in the year, driven by higher power prices and price volatility which benefitted the power response assets in particular.
+Infinis’s cashflows are positively correlated with UK inflation through index-linked corporate PPAs and the Government-backed Renewables Obligations Certificate and CfD regimes.

 The investment in Infinis is foremost a yield play.
 Its front-ended cashflows balance other recent investments by the Company in more growth-oriented businesses.
 Revenues are underpinned by the inflation-linked UK Renewables Obligation Certificate (“ROC”) regime until 2027.
 Infinis could also become a platform to make new investments in activities such as distributed power generation from other gas sources, distributed energy storage by exploiting the business’s spare engine and grid connection capacity, and additional landfill gas sites.